-Ophthalmic Partners of Pennsylvania and New Jersey provides diagnosis and treatment of glaucoma and related disorders for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners provides diagnosis and treatment of glaucoma and related disorders for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Glaucoma is a disease of the optic nerve, and the term refers to a group of conditions that can damage the optic nerve through increased intraocular pressure in the eye.
 If untreated, the pressure associated with glaucoma can lead to permanent loss of vision or even blindness.
 It is often diagnosed during a routine eye examination.
 Glaucoma is one of the most common causes of blindness.